 – hare scrambles

 – drag racing

-– half mile and mile dirt track
+– half-mile and mile dirt tracks

 – indoor short track racing

-Eddie won over 100 trophies and advanced to second year professional in the Junior Class.
+Eddie won over 100 trophies and advanced to second-year professional in the Junior Class.

 Inducted into NHRA Hall of Fame

-World’s longest dragster - Chrysler hemi fuel dragster – 7.67 E.T., 205 MPH
+World’s longest dragster - Chrysler Hemi fuel dragster – 7.67 E.T., 205 MPH

-Used first-ever wing on a dragster
+Used the first-ever wing on a dragster